- An occupational disease is different than a job injury.

 L&I Injury.
 What is an L&I injury?

 - An injury is a sudden and traumatic event that promptly hurts you.
-See RCW 51.08.100 for the precise and confusing wording.
+For precise and confusing wording, see RCW 51.08.100.

-- An L&I injury, which happens suddenly, should be distinguished from an L&I occupational disease, which comes on slowly.
+- An L&I injury happens suddenly and should be distinguished from an L&I occupational disease, which occurs slowly.

-- The reason to keep these two concepts separate is that there are different proof requirements for each, and different statutes of limitations.
-They are two different kinds of L&I claims
+- There are reasons to keep these two concepts separate.
+Each has different proof requirements and statutes of limitations.
+There are two different kinds of L&I claims.

 INJURY Statute of Limitation (SOL)

 If you incur an injury on the job, you and your doctor must file a Report of Industrial Injury or Occupational Disease within one year of the incident.
 This one year is the injury statute of limitations.
-If you miss this deadline you lose your right file an injury claim.
+You lose your right to file an injury claim if you miss this deadline.
 Statute of Limitations.

-Once you file this report, you then have an L&I claim.
+Once you file this report, you will have an L&I claim.

 Examples of injuries include: